The Woman's Building (Chicago): Exhibits

+Reactions

+The Woman's Pavilion at the 1876 Centennial Exposition in Philadelphia fought to raise money and protect land ownership at the fair.
+The resilience and persistence surprised male management members as they did not expect the women to be able to raise enough money for a separate building, which they did.
+This laid some groundwork so that by 1893 there was lesser backlash from the World Columbian Exposition management members.
+This allowed for the authorization of the creation of the Board of Lady Managers.

+The Board of Lady Managers worked tirelessly to connect their individual enterprise with the entirety of the rest of the fair.
+They insisted on fair representation of female judges across exhibitions and equitable recognition of women's enterprise in all competitions.

+Although most women viewed this building as a chance to celebrate progress in women’s achievements, there was still some backlash.
+Some argued that having a separate building to show off strictly work done by women, it singles women out and suggests they are secondary to men.
+Along with protesters saying that the building suggested women were secondary to men, another major backlash they faced had to do with the actual architecture of the building.
+Some argued that the building was too plain and not as bold compared to the other buildings that were designed by men.
+Going along with these criticisms, people said that the design was too feminine and delicate.

 Legacy

-Yandell co-wrote a semi-autobiographical account of her involvement in planning the fair, Three Girls in a Flat (1892).
+Enid Yandell and Laura Hayes co-wrote a semi-autobiographical account of three women architects and their involvement in planning the fair.
+Along with Yandell and Hayes, eight illustrators are credited with contributing to illustrations throughout the book.
+Jean Loughborough, Laura Hayes, and Enid Yandell lived together before the 1893 Chicago World's Fair and contributed to the construction of the Women's Building.
+This novel was written and published in 1892 and titled Three Girls in a Flat (1892).

-The exhibits at the Woman's building inspired Danish noblewoman, Sophie Oxholm, to organize a women's exhibition in Copenhagen, eventually resulting in the 1895 Copenhagen Women's Exhibition.
+The exhibits at the Woman's Building inspired Danish noblewoman, Sophie Oxholm, to organize a women's exhibition in Copenhagen, eventually resulting in the 1895 Copenhagen Women's Exhibition.

 Buildings at world's fairs are often demolished when the event ends, and finding another home for them is rarely practical.
 (The exception was The Crystal Palace after the Great Exhibition of 1851.)
 The Woman's Building was destroyed as part of the general demolition after the Fair.
 Sadly, after the exposition, Cassatt's mural and many other artworks by many women were placed in storage and subsequently lost.

 Eighty years later, the Woman's Building had been almost lost to history.
 With the flourishing of second-wave feminism, women went searching for what had gone before.
 Feminist artist Judy Chicago and her team of students, in the midst of creating The Dinner Party, discovered a copy of the Woman's Building catalog in a second-hand bookstore.
 When the Los Angeles Woman's Building was opened in 1973, the founders decided to name the organization after the 1893 Woman's Building.